If you click on affiliate links on this website and make a purchase, we may earn a commission at no additional cost to you. Privacy Policy

 5

-The crystal oscillator features a metal shell safeguarding the chip within.
-Using your precision razor blade and tweezers, cautiously pry open or slice through the metal enclosure.
-This demands delicate work—the chip inside is minuscule and brittle.
-Exercise patience.
+The crystal oscillator has a metal shell protecting the chip inside.
+Use your razor blade and tweezers to carefully pry it open or cut through the casing.
+Be gentle — the chip inside is tiny and fragile.

 6

-With the chip revealed, position it beneath your USB microscope or desk magnifying glass with adequate lighting.
-Moose Boy is microscopic—you'll require at least 100-200x magnification to observe it distinctly.
-Search for the doodle on the silicon surface: a boy figure with moose antlers clutching a sign that reads "IM MOOSE BOY."
+This is the moment.
+Place the chip under your USB microscope with good lighting.
+You'll need at least 100-200x magnification to see anything.
+Scan the silicon surface and look for the drawing — a little figure with moose antlers holding a sign that says "IM MOOSE BOY."

 7

-• • Sharp implements like razor blades can result in injury.
-Manage with maximum care and keep away from children.
+• • Razor blades are sharp (obviously).
+Handle with care and keep away from kids.

 What is Moose Boy?